nens/lizard-docs/source/b_usermanagement.rst

     Sometimes this invitation mail will end up in the spam folder.

 .. note::
-    The invitated user is required to sign in with the email address that is supplied by the manager.
+    The invited user is required to sign in with the email address that is supplied by the manager.
 This email address can't be changed later on.

 .. note::
-	Deselect all roles will remove the user from the organisation but will not delete the user's account.
+	Deselecting all roles will remove the user from the organisation, but will not delete the user's account.

 .. note::
 	You cannot remove your own manager role.

 .. tip::
-	Click on 'Pending Users', to see who have not completed the acitvation process yet.
+	Click on 'Pending Users', to see who have not completed the activation process yet.